 His recent interests have been related to biopharmaceuticals and biosimilars and the development of analytical methods to fully characterize monoclonal antibodies.

 Sandra has coauthored over 550 scientific publications and presented over 300 invited lectures at scientific meetings.
 He was the chair and organizer of the International Symposia on Capillary Chromatography in Riva del Garda, Italy, from 1983 to 2010.
 He has received numerous international awards, including, among others, the 1989 Tswett Award, the 1994 Martin Gold Medal, the 1995 Golay Award, the 2005 ACS Award in Chromatography, the 2008 EAS Award in Chromatography, the 2008 CASSS Award for Innovative Contributions to Separation Science, the 2009 John Knox Award, the 2010 Lifetime Achievement Award for Outstanding Achievements in Hyphenated Separation Techniques from LCGC Europe, and the 2013 Csaba Horvath Award.

 He holds five patents and has another seven patent filings pending.

 The Emerging Leader in Chromatography Award recognizes the achievements and aspirations of a talented young separation scientist who has made strides early in his or her career toward the advancement of chromatographic techniques and applications.

-Her publication record includes 8 book chapters and 64 manuscripts in peer-reviewed journals, and she has given 45 oral and 71 poster presentations at national and international congresses and symposia.
-Since 2012 she has been a member of the editorial board of Chromatographia and Acta Chromatographica.
+Cabooter has published 59 manuscripts in peer-reviewed journals and given 35 oral and 49 poster presentations at national and international congresses and symposia.
+In 2015, she became a member of the editorial board of Journal of Chromatography A.